 When they're not using fancy mnemonic techniques, some people with truly impressive photographic-like memory may have what scientists call hyperthymesia, or Highly Superior Autobiographical Memory (HSAM).
 These are the kind of people that can tell you what they were up to on the 9th of May, 1999, or that it was a Sunday.
 They have a phenomenal ability to recall very specific details they lived through and tend to spend a large amount of time thinking about their past.
 Not surprisingly, HSAM has also been associated with a detailed understanding of the calendar and its patterns.

-Now, this condition, which was only formally identified in 2006 by researchers at the Center for the Neurobiology of Learning and Memory at UC Irvine, has had a lot of people a bit confused.
-There seems to be this impression that people with HSAM can remember every trivial detail in their lives, which certainly is not the case.
+However, most people misunderstand how HSAM works.
+There seems to be this impression that people with HSAM can remember every trivial detail in their lives -- but that's not at all the case.
 In fact, people with HSAM are no better than you or me when it comes to remembering things like faces or phone numbers.

 “Their memories are much more detailed than ours, and last for a longer period of time, but they’re still not video recordings,” says James McGaugh, the research professor at the University of California, Irvine, who first made HSAM known to the world.
 “Memory is a distracting process, and what we pull from our brains isn’t always entirely accurate.”